thomas-compagnoni/iOthello/README.md

 <img src="https://github.com/ThomasMind/Othello-AI/blob/12f70cab51547ccf68f00a579ac4c4199fd5b9d1/figs/scores.png" alt="alt text" width="550" height="350">

 Basically it is a **Minimax** function.
-This is a concept well known in game theory, I'll leave you the wikipedia [page](https://en.wikipedia.org/wiki/Minimax).
+This is a concept well known in game theory, I'll leave you the Wikipedia [page](https://en.wikipedia.org/wiki/Minimax).

 > #### Some facts:
 >  - We can apply the rule to player two by inverting the steps (first MAX than MIN), more the score is negative more the player has an advantage.